Memory that learns what works. So you can do more of it.

 • Bundled dependencies - Everything included

-• Tested build - Guaranteed to work
+• Tested build - Ready to run out of the box

 • Lifetime updates - All future releases included